 The staff, board and members of NAAA extend their deepest condolences to the Lane family and Grant's extended Lane Aviation family in their time of grief.
-Funeral arrangements were not available as of press time.
+Per Grant's wishes, there will not be any funeral services, but Lane Aviation will host a celebration of Grant's life sometime in the fall.

-In lieu of flowers, the family is requesting donations to the PAASS Program or your local blood bank in Grant's name.
+In lieu of flowers, the Lane family is requesting donations be made to your local blood bank or to the PAASS Program in Grant Lane's name.
+Donations to PAASS may be made online here or by mailing to: